Miki Esparbé

-Miki Esparbé (born 9 October 1983) is a Spanish actor.
+Miquel Esparbé Gener (born 9 October 1983), better known as Miki Esparbé, is a Spanish actor.
 He is known for his performances in Off Course, Barcelona, nit d'estiu, and Cuerpo de élite.

 Biography

 Born in Manresa, Catalonia, on 9 October 1983, Esparbé earned a licentiate degree in Humanities from the Pompeu Fabra University.
 He trained in acting at the Nancy Tuñón's school in Barcelona.
 In his early career, he collaborated in El Terrat's television shows (Divendres and Palomitas).

 Following a performance in the 2012 short film Double Check, his debut in a feature film came in 2013 with a performance in the Catalan-language film Barcelona, nit d'estiu.
 He earned further recognition to a Spain-wide audience with his performance in the 2015 film Off Course.